harry-gibson/dhs-fever-seeking-treatment/README.md

 Example outputs are provided (both SQL files and their CSV outputs), generated from the sample input coding file.

-Note that the confidence intervals are calculated by two methods.
+##### 2.1 Confidence Interval calculation

+Note that the confidence intervals calculation has changed from that done in the initial fever-seeking treatment work (where it was not part of the original extraction but happened downsteram).
+The code currently calculates three sets of confidence intervals for the **national-level treatment seeking proportion estimates**, calculated by different methods.
-* The "standard" central limit theorem approach of assuming a normal distribution, calculating the SD and SE of the data, and taking the 95% CI as +- 1.96 SE from the mean
+* Using the **cluster-treatment-seeking-proportion data**, applying the "standard" central limit theorem approach of assuming a normal distribution, calculating the SD and SE of the data, and taking the 95% CI as +- 1.96 SE from the mean.
+The cluster-based SE was applied to the national-level mean.
-* By bootstrapping distributions from the data (per-survey) and estimating CIs with no assumptions about the distribution of the data
+* Using the **cluster-treatment-seeking-proportion data**, normalising the values by the size (n with fever) of the cluster, then bootstrapping distributions from the data (per-survey) and estimating CIs with no assumptions about the distribution of the data.
+This fixed the problem of non-normality in the cluster proportion data, but is still not the correct approach as the CIs are estimated on a different population (cluster data) to the national-level result (from child-level data).
+* Using the **binary child-level sought-treatment data**, modelled using a GLM and a quasibinomial distribution.
+This is the most appropriate approach and produces the CIs that should be used.

-The second approach is more valid but cannot be done directly in FME; it is implemented via an RCaller transformer.
+The second two approaches cannot be done directly in FME; they are implemented via RCaller transformers.
 This requires the R interpreter to be setup in FME workbench, and a couple of R libraries, listed in a workbench annotation, to be installed at the system level (run R Console as administrator and install them to the program files location).
-You can run the workbench without this requirement (and without calculating bootstrapped CIs) simply by disabling the RCaller transformer.
+You can run the workbench without this requirement (and without calculating CIs) simply by disabling the RCaller transformers.

 #### 3. Post-process: attach World Bank indicators and reformat national-level outputs
 The main output used for World Malaria Report and other analysis is the national-level data.
 The treatment-seeking proportions are modelled (as response variables) against a number of national-level demographic and economic indicators (such as GDP, provision of healthcare, etc).
 These indicators are provided by the World Bank in their freely-available World Development Indicators dataset.